Let’s face it, we’re all busy, so when is the best time to backup?

 Unlike a server, a desktop computer is generally only on when it is being used and is often turned off overnight or automatically shuts itself down after a period of not being used.
 This is especially true if it is a laptop.

-Watch out though for software that stores data locally on the desktop or laptop.
+- Watch out for software that stores data locally on the desktop or laptop.
 This could be email systems which, depending on whether you use Exchange or not, tend to store their data locally.
 Quickbooks also by default will want to store financial data on the local drive.

 Backup clients are built to work in the background and create very little overhead, so you could schedule a time even when they’re using the computer.